IDI-Systems/acre2/docs/wiki/frameworks/radio-signal-debugging.md

 {% include image.html file="dev/signal-map.png" alt="Signal Map" %}

-This tool allows you to render radio signal on the map.
-This requires having the arma 3 tools installed and mounting the work-drive.
-It can then be accessed by executing:
-`[] call acre_sys_signalmap_fnc_open;` Then just open your map and you should see the tool.
+This tool allows you to render radio signals on the map.
+The tool renders squares as an approximate for radio signal strength for each cell (size controlled by 'sample size').
+The colour and transparency of the cell transitions from bright green at full signal to red and transparent at minimum signal receivable strength.
+This range of colours is configured by the sensitivity min and max.
+Anything outside of the minimum range (aka not recievable) will be fully transparent and the radio signal would not be recieved.

+#### Signal Map Prerequisites:
+- Have Arma 3 Tools Installed.
+- Mount the work drive.
+Ensure `P:\TexView2\Pal2PacE.exe` exists.
+This may involve copying `TexView2` from the Arma 3 Tools installation folder.
-Signal map images will be dumped in your `Arma 3/userconfig` folder.
+- Ensure Arma 3 is running as admin to ensure write access for the tool to create textures.
+(These will be dumped in your `Arma 3/userconfig` folder)

+#### Ingame instructions:
+- Use debug console in a mission or editor preview and execute `[] call acre_sys_signalmap_fnc_open;`
+- Open ingame map, the tool should now be visible on right side.
+Use the buttons to select a TX (Transmit position) and a RX (Recieving) area and click process to generate the map.
+Note selecting very large areas will take some time to process.